Seweryn97/Platforma-epidemiologiczna/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is simple Platform which provides information on COVID - 19.
+On user panel are:
+* interacitive map of Poland
+* table with confirmed cases, recovered and detahs
+* menu bar with informations